JennyWangw/statistics_Y_plot/README.md

 # statistics_Y_plot

-`statistics_Y_plot` is a Python package for fast and convenient **statistical analysis and visualization**.
+`statistics_Y_plot` is a Python package for **fast statistical analysis and publication-quality visualization**.
-It is designed for researchers and data scientists who need a clean workflow for t-tests, repeated-measures ANOVA, post-hoc analysis, and high-quality visualization in Python.
+It provides easy-to-use wrappers for t-tests, repeated-measures ANOVA, and customized plots.

 ---